 Renting out property in Hong Kong

-There are no restrictions for foreigners to rent out property in Hong Kong.
+There are generally no restrictions for foreigners to rent out properties in Hong Kong.

 To make the leasing process as smooth as possible, I recommend you to let your real estate agent handle the tenant screening and the management of tenants.
 Normally, this is done by the agent who helped you buy the property.

 Before signing the tenancy agreement, you need to set up an estate agency agreement, which formalizes your collaboration with the agent.